Henry Jacob Lutcher Stark

 Governor W.P.
 Hobby appointed Lutcher Stark to the Texas Board of Regents in 1919.
 He served for 24 years, including 12 as chair.
 He was awarded honorary doctoral degrees by Baylor University and Southwestern University (Memphis, TN) in the 1930s, and was recognized in the University of Texas Longhorn Hall of Honor in 1958.

 Lutcher Stark collected art, rare books and other historical items, many of which he donated to Orange's Stark Museum of Art and to the University of Texas.
-He established a foundation and made significant contributions to educational and charitable groups throughout his life.
-He also served on various boards and as an officer for numerous local businesses,
+He established

 Erected 2004 by Texas Historical Commission.
 (Marker Number 13021.)

 Location.
 30° 5.555′ N, 93° 44.17′ W. Marker is in Orange, Texas, in Orange County.
 Marker is on Sixth Street north of Main Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Orange TX 77630, United States of America.
+Touch for directions.

 More about this marker.
 Located in the Stark Park